 For example, if you work as a lecturer and write about the content of your teaching activities on your blog, you could be considered a freelancer.

-Bloggers in other niches must register a business.
-So if you are a lifestyle or an expat blogger, you will most likely fall into a ‘trader’ category.
+Bloggers in other niches may need to register as sole traders.
+So if you are a lifestyle or an expat blogger earning from affiliate links or ads, you will most likely fall into a ‘sole trader’ category.

-After your registration, the tax office will send you a questionnaire for tax registration, in which you indicate, among other things, the expected income.
+After your registration, the tax office will send you a questionnaire for tax registration, in which you indicate, among other things, your expected income.

 3. Tax Allowances for Bloggers in Germany

 As a small business owner, you do not have to pay the VAT (sales tax).
 You can choose the small business regulation (Kleinunternehmerregelung) if your blog income did not exceed 22,00 euros in the last calendar year.